atteneder/glTFast/Documentation~/glTFast.md

 ### Upgrade to 4.5

-New shader graphs are used with certain Universal and High Definition render pipeline versions, so projects that included *glTFast*'s shaders have to check and update their included shaders or shader variant collections (see [Materials and Shader Variants](#materials-and-shader-variants for details)).
+New shader graphs are used with certain Universal and High Definition render pipeline versions, so projects that included *glTFast*'s shaders have to check and update their included shaders or shader variant collections (see [Materials and Shader Variants](#materials-and-shader-variants) for details).

 ### Upgrade to 4.x